latex3/xpdftex/README.md

 luatex is mostly hidden so that packages such as graphics/hyperref etc will choose a pdftex back end.
-The command `\@@!directlua` is available as a back door to Lua (and from there you can use tex.enableprimitives to access any luatex functionality.
+The command `\@@!directlua` is available as a back door to Lua (and from there you can use `tex.enableprimitives` to access any luatex functionality).

 ## Sources

- - Mostly the pdftex primitive emulations are taken from luatex85 (they coudl be further hidden using Lua definitions.
+ - Mostly the pdftex primitive emulations are taken from luatex85 (they could be further hidden using Lua definitions).

  - The 8-bit input/output is taken from luainputenc (via dpc-inputenc-tests github)